dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-you can inject it into your state. (alternatively, [inject in componentDidMount](/docs/modelInjection.md#injecting-outside-of-the-constructor).)
+you can inject it into your state.

 ```es6
 constructor(props) {